 the Provided assistance getting

-packages for Displayr.
+the the R packages for Displayr.
 These include packages for data

 cleaning, regression, machine learning, and choice